pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 Be aware that each different Conda environmens will be created using an individual environment folder.
 Even if there is a cache folder for downloaded packages, it will still have to download any dependencies that are missing.
-That uses a lot of disk space and fill your $HOME quota pretty easily.
+That uses a lot of disk space and will fill your $HOME quota quickly.

 We recommend that you store those files in your $PROJECT space instead.

 To do this, create a symlink to your $PROJECT space.
-If you already have a conda folder in $HOME, you must move it first.
+If you already have a conda folder in $HOME, you must move it to $PROJECT first.

 ```shell
 # If you already have a conda folder, move it to PROJECT.